-Individuals need to be 18 years old to receive our services, the same age as required by the state adults funding program.
+Individuals need to be 18 years old to receive our services, the same age as required by the state adult funding program.
 We can provide consultation prior to the 18th birthday, either to the family privately or by consultation with schools to assist with transition planning.
 Pre-planning is always a good idea, and we are happy to become involved in the planning process at whatever time families choose to engage our services.
-Some schools will pay for our consultation, other times, families will pay privately.
+Some schools will pay for our consultation, other times, families pay privately.

 How are families involved?

 The assistance of guardians and/or family members is necessary to complete the Choices application and assessment, intake process, to develop an individualized plan, and to begin services.
 In addition, involvement is needed to work collaboratively with the funding source and representative consultant agency.
 When services begin, families may choose how involved and in which ways they wish to be involved the daily lives of their loved ones.
 Some want regular contact and schedule times for regular visits or community outings.
 Many bring their loved ones back to their homes for a weekend, holidays or for other special events.
 Other families are not able to be as involved for a wide variety of reasons.
-Whatever the level of involvement desired, we will work with each individual and family to create a successful plan.
+Whatever the level of involvement desired, we work with each family to create a successful plan.

 What about transportation?

-There are a variety of options for transportation, and we can create a custom plan to fit each individual’s needs.
+There are a variety of options for transportation and we can create a custom plan to fit each individual’s needs.
 Our experienced staff can provide transportation to any number of locations and activities.
 If housemates have similar schedules and attend similar activities, transportation can be shared, as well.
 Families may choose to assist with transportation for special outings or for specific activities, depending on their needs and preferences.

 What if a special diet is needed?

 We offer assistance in meal planning and personalize plans to fit the unique needs and preferences of our clients.
 Our focus is on healthy eating and providing learning opportunities around making good dietary choices.
-With the help of guardians or family members, we can also identify favorite foods and times when they are allowed, even if they are outside the regular healthy food plans.
+With the help of guardians or family members, we can also identify favorite foods and times when they are allowed, even if they are not part of the regular healthy food plans.
 If residents have similar dietary needs, meal plans can be more successfully shared which allows for increased participation in planning, shopping, and meal preparation.